deltachat/deltachat-pages/_posts/2018-10-12-android-dev.md

 While we'll get a much better source base by this step, we also take this as a chance to improve many things in the new IU, eg.

-* Sending text togehter with images
+* Sending text together with images
-* Edit images before sending, eg. marking sth.
+* Edit images before sending, eg. marking something
 * Reviewing messages before sending
 * One central send buttons (gives us options eg. to force encrypted/unencrypted)
 * Dark theme